Mmodarre/AzureDataFactoryHOL/README.md

 is hopping to use the loyalty program information and the food nutrients database of SmartFoods to provide customers with a HealthSmart portal.
-The portal will be showing aggregated information on customers important food nutrients (Carbs, Saturated fats and etc.) to promote healthy and SmartFood shopping.
+The portal will be showing aggregated information on customers important food nutrients (Carbs, Saturated fats etc.) to promote healthy and SmartFood shopping.

 In this hands-on lab, attendees will build an end-to-end solution to